0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/bridging.md

 ### L2 to L1

-1. If a `bridgeAsset` or `bridgeMessage` call on the L2 bridge contract validates, the bridge contract appends an exit leaf to the L2 exit tree and computes the new L2 exit tree root.
+1. If a call to `bridgeAsset` or `bridgeMessage` on L2 passes validation, the bridge contract appends an exit leaf to the L2 exit tree and computes the new L2 exit tree root.

-2. The L2 global exit root manager appends the new L2 exit tree toot to the global exit tree and computes the global exit root.
+2. The L2 global exit root manager appends the new L2 exit tree root to the global exit tree and computes the global exit root.
 At that point, the caller's bridge transaction is included in one of batches selected and sequenced by the sequencer.

 3. The aggregator generates a zk-proof attesting to the computational integrity in the execution of sequenced batches which include the transaction.